opencord/docs/prereqs/docker-registry.md

 # Docker Registry (optional)

-The guide describes how to install an **insecure** *docker registry* in Kubernetes, using the standard Kubernetes helm charts.
+The section describes how to install an **insecure** *docker registry* in Kubernetes, using the standard Kubernetes helm charts.

-Local docker registries can be used to push container images directly to the cluster, which could be useful for example in the following cases:
+A local docker registry can be used to push container images directly to the cluster, which could be useful for example in the following cases:

 * The CORD POD has no Internet access, so container images cannot be downloaded directly from DockerHub to the POD.